hstuckeyASU/LSC586_GroupProject/README.md

 1. **Python-based pipeline** - Utilizes STAR for alignment, optimized for performance with large datasets, with optional visualization code
 2. **R-based workflow** - Alternative methodology for comparison and validation purposes

 Both pipelines are fully documented with clear instructions for execution.
-The downstream differential expression analysis is implemented exclusively in R using the DESeq2 package.
+The downstream differential expression analysis is highly recommended to be performed in R using the DESeq2 package.

 ## Key Features